Carney Chukwuemeka: Personal life

-Chukwuemeka is of Igbo descent.
-He was born in Austria to Nigerian parents and then later moved and was raised in Paris, France and in Northampton, England.
-His older brother Caleb plays as a forward for Swiss club AC Bellinzona.
+Chukwuemeka was born in Vienna, Austria, to Igbo Nigerian parents and was raised in Northampton, England.
+His older brother, Caleb, is also a professional footballer who came through the academy at Northampton Town and was previously on the books of Aston Villa.
 He attended St James CofE primary school in Northampton and then Northampton School for Boys with his brother.